AliSchlereth/root_and_branch/README.md

 rails s
 ```

-The test suite is uses rspec and capybara: `rspec`
+The test suite uses rspec and capybara: `rspec`

 This app is written in Rails v5.0.0.1